daangn/KarrotFlex/README.md

 ## License

-KarrotFlex is available under the MIT license.
-See the LICENSE file for more info.
+The KarrotFlex is available for free use, as described by the [LICENSE](https://github.com/daangn/KarrotFlex/blob/master/LICENSE) (Apache 2.0).